St Lawrence Academy, Scunthorpe

 The St Lawrence Academy (formerly High Ridge School) is a coeducational Church of England secondary school with academy status, in Scunthorpe, North Lincolnshire, England.
 The Academy teaches GCSEs and BTECs, and has specialisms in sports and science.

 History

 Grammar school

 Scunthorpe Grammar School opened in 1927.

+A 34 year old senior English teacher, Mr Caine, killed himself, possibly accidentally, on 7 July 1964, being found by policeman James Martin.

+32 year old history teacher Geoffrey Stevenson was the Liberal candidate for Gainsborough in the 1966 general election, gaining around 6,000 votes.

 It became a comprehensive, as High Ridge School, in 1968 when the Scunthorpe division of Lindsey turned comprehensive.
+The school lost its sixth form in 1968.

 Comprehensive

+In August 1971 ten swimmers from the comprehensive school attempted a relay crossing of the English Channel.

+Technical staff, who were educated at the former Scunthorpe Grammar school, were killed in the notorious Flixborough explosion in June 1974, such as 27 year old Michael Skelton.

 A community school administered by North Lincolnshire Council, High Ridge School converted to academy status on 1 September 2008 and was renamed The St Lawrence Academy.
 The school is sponsored by the Church of England Diocese of Lincoln.

 In 2011 demolition of the old building began and construction started as part of the Building Schools for the Future programme.
 The new building was built by May Gurney and was completed in October 2013.
 The old hall is refurbished but still remains.